-Both the Nan White gaps were slow to be cleared and when clear were narrow.
+Both the NAN WHITE gaps were slow to be cleared and when clear were narrow.
 They remained congested all day.

-1 Troop landed between 0815 hours and 0820 hours, opposite the planned gap.
+1 Troop landed between 0815 hrs and 0820 hrs, opposite the planned gap.
 The Crabs flailed up to the sea wall and were followed by an AVRE with SBG bridge which it laid against the wall.
 The first AVRE to cross the bridge hit a mine and blocked the exit.
 At this time the infantry were on the beach and using the sea wall for shelter thus preventing the use of Petards to make a gap.